The Best Intimacy-enhancing Games for Couples to Play This Valentine’s Day and Beyond

 The cliché that communication is the foundation of any relationship may seem corny, but whether the relationship in question is romantic, platonic, familial, or professional, this platitude really does ring true.
 Being in a relationship, regardless of the stage or age, is a constant learning process.
 Although there’s no secret formula for cultivating the perfect partnership, there are tools and exercises to help nurture them.
 If you’re not really into the self-help book style of communicative improvement, allow me to suggest a more fun way to connect deeper with your partner: intimacy-enhancing card games.

 My first introduction to adult relationship card games was with sex-pert and influencer Serena Kerragin’s perpetually sold-out Let’s F*cking Date game.
-This card game is designed to play on a first date or early on in a relationship, but I played it with my now-husband last Valentine’s Day, and we both had a blast.
-The chemistry-boosting card game contains questions like “If you were a soup, what kind of soup would you be?” and “What's one thing you've wanted to say to me, but haven't yet?” while her more R-rated spin-offs, Let’s F*cking Play and Let’s F*cking F*ck, naturally include more ‘intimate’ or risque prompts like “Tell me about a time you knew you wanted me,” and “What brings you the most physical pleasure?”
+This card game is designed to be played on a first date or early on in a relationship, but I played it with my now-husband last Valentine’s Day, and we both had a blast.
+The chemistry-boosting card game contains questions like “If you were a soup, what kind of soup would you be?” and “What’s one thing you’ve wanted to say to me but haven’t yet?” while her more R-rated spin-offs, Let’s F---ing Play and Let’s F---ing F---, naturally include more ‘intimate’ or risque prompts like “Tell me about a time you knew you wanted me,” and “What brings you the most physical pleasure?”

-However, Kerragin’s ‘Let’s F*cking…’ trilogy of sex-inducing card games isn’t your only option.
+However, Kerragin’s ‘Let’s F---ing…’ trilogy of sex-inducing card games isn’t your only option.
 Because my husband and I really love playing these interactive relationship games, we’ve amassed quite a collection over the past year.
 These adult card games cover the gamut of relationship-focused discourse, whether PG questions aimed at learning more about one another’s love languages or NSFW prompts to help boost libido and spice things up in the bedroom.

-Whichever route you go, I highly recommend investing in a few of these games for anyone wanting to learn more about their partner, share more about themselves, or, ideally, both.
-There are a lot of relationship games on the market, but we’ve rounded up our favorite five that are fun to play and just might lead to great sex!).
+Whichever route you take, I highly recommend investing in a few of these games for anyone who wants to learn more about their partner, share more about themselves, or, ideally, both.
+There are a lot of relationship games on the market, but we’ve rounded up our favorite five that are fun to play and just might lead to great sex!
 Scroll through below to check out our favorite relationship card games to play with your partner this Valentine’s Day and beyond.

 Designed by relationship and sex expert Esther Perel, this conversation-sparking card game aims to help partners connect to one another via storytelling and narrative.
 The game has three playing elements: prompt cards, story cards, and tokens, and cards are color-coded, allowing you to tailor how sexy (or tame) the game gets.
 Example prompts include “when was the last time you cried?” and “a day I’ll never forget.”